jackc/pgx/README.md

 * Null mapping to Null* struct or pointer to pointer.
 * Supports database/sql.Scanner and database/sql/driver.Valuer interfaces for custom types
 * Logical replication connections, including receiving WAL and sending standby status updates
+* Notice response handling (this is different than listen / notify)
+* Batch queries
+* Single-round trip query mode
+* pgtype package includes support for approximately 60 different PostgreSQL types - these are usable in pgx native and any database/sql PostgreSQL adapter

 ## Performance